solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ![][22]

-Azure Monitor Metrics is a feature of Azure Monitor that collects numeric data from monitored resources into a time series database.
+Azure Monitor Metrics is a feature of Azure Monitor that collects numeric data from monitored resources into a time-series database.
-Metrics in Azure Monitor are lightweight and capable of supporting near real-time scenarios, so they're useful for alerting and fast detection of issues.
+Metrics in Azure Monitor are lightweight and capable of supporting near real-time scenarios, so they are helpful for alerting and detecting issues.
 You can analyze them interactively by using Metrics Explorer, be proactively notified with an alert when a value crosses a threshold, or visualize them in a workbook or dashboard.

 [Azure Monitor Metrics overview]

 ![][23]

 The Activity log is a [platform log] in Azure that provides insight into subscription-level events.
-Activity log includes such information as when a resource is modified or when a virtual machine is started.
+The Activity log includes information like when a resource is modified or when a virtual machine was started.

 Event examples: